Chef Jason Roberts on G’Day Neighbour, Regenerative Agriculture, the Commercial Kitchen and Connecting to Community Introduction

 Jason Roberts [00:16:37] He was like yesterday.
 So Damien so I guess this track’s back a little bit to who I am as a person.
 So yes, I cook for 30 years.
 I’m going into the restaurant.
 I chased Hetz for a little while, but I still

-Jason Roberts [00:17:00] I love the industry.
+I still elected.
+I end up at Bistro Moncur my third year of my apprenticeship.
+I moved through the ranks pretty quick because I love the industry.
 I did the hours because I was building something that I was going to need in my future that I didn’t know at the time I was just doing it.
 You just do those hours and I think in hospitality you do those hours

 Dr Ron Ehrlich [00:17:42] Well, and in that industry, that can’t be easy.